arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 To make sure that the process was successful, cross check what version is installed by looking at this little tag right underneath the package name.
 ![Boards manager](./assets/installing-a-core-img08.png)

-## What Core Should I Install?
+## What Board Package Should I Install?

-Do you have an Arduino board in your hands, but are not sure what core you need to install?
-When you plug a board in to your computer, and you don't have the appropriate core installed, the IDE should automatically prompt you to install it.
-But, in case you need it anyways, you can find a list of boards and the core packages they belong to below:
+Do you have an Arduino board in your hands, but are not sure what board package you need to install?
+When you plug a board in to your computer, and you don't have the appropriate board package installed, the IDE should automatically prompt you to install it.
+But, in case you need it anyways, you can find a list of boards and the board packages they belong to below:

 ### AVR

-The **AVR Boards** package is based on the **Arduino AVR Core**, and includes the following boards:
+The **AVR boards package** is based on the **Arduino AVR Core**, and includes the following boards:

 - [UNO R3](/hardware/uno-rev3)
 - [UNO R3 SMD](/hardware/uno-rev3-smd)